kellenmace/kellenmace.com-2019/content/blog/wp-cli-search-replace-tables-skipped/index.md

 +----------------------+---------------------+------+-----+---------------------+-------+
 ```

-`PRI` should be listed in the `Key` column somewhere, but since it isn’t, WP-CLI doesn’t know which is the primary key and is consequently skipping the table.
+`PRI` should be listed in the `Key` column somewhere, but since it isn't, WP-CLI doesn't know which is the primary key and is consequently skipping the table.
 Since the example above is a WordPress comments table, `comment_ID` should have `PRI` in the Key column.
 By looking at the table index data above (and thanks to help from [@JPry](https://twitter.com/jpry)), I was able to see that my table was missing much more than just the primary key and that an error had occurred when the database was exported/imported.
 So to fix the issue, I needed to get another copy of it and try the `search-replace` again.

 Another way to view this data is to use a tool like [Sequel Pro](http://www.sequelpro.com/).
 The image below is what a table SHOULD look like – you can see that the primary key and other data is intact: